ClickHouse/examples/docker-compose-recipes/recipes/replicated-db/README.md

 ## Query the table on the second replica
-While the data is streaming into the table on the main node (clickhouse-01) query it on the second:
+The loading time is dependent on your connection speed, once you see that data is loading on one of the nodes you can query it on the other node.
+If there are zero rows wait a few seconds and try again, the data has to be downloaded to your workstation and then written to S3.

 ```sql
 SELECT town
 FROM ReplicatedDB.uk_price_paid